yobank/PocketDungeonAlt/README.txt

 - Members of a campaign can view the character sheets of any joined players
 - The creator of a campaign can add notes pertaining to said campaign which all joined players can view
 - Users can search for information pertaining to Dungeons & Dragons 5th edition
+- Users can roll a variety of dice used in Dungeons & Dragons
 - Users can log out of the app

 ## DEVICE STORAGE ##
 - We store user login information in SharedPreferences for automatic sign in
+- SharedPreferences also stores all campaignids, characterids, and userids

 ## TESTING TIPS ##